-Students who return to DCC after a separation of five years or more may petition for academic renewal.
+Students who return to DCC after a separation of five years

+or more may petition for academic renewal.
 The request must be in writing on the Academic Renewal Selection Form available in the Admissions Office.
-The purpose of this policy shall be to adjust the cumulative GPA of eligible students with enrollments from 1984 onward.
-If a student is deemed eligible for academic renewal, "D" and "F" grades earned prior to re-enrollment will be deleted from the cumulative and curriculum GPA, subject to the following conditions:
+The purpose of this policy shall be to adjust the cumulative GPA of eligible students who have enrollments from 1984 and forward.
+If a student is determined to be eligible for academic renewal, "D" and "F" grades earned prior to re-enrollment will be deleted from the cumulative and curriculum GPA, subject to the following conditions:

-- 1. Prior to petitioning for academic renewal, the student must demonstrate renewed academic interest and effort by earning at least a 2.5 GPA in the first 12 semester hours completed after re-enrollment. - 2.
-All grades received at DCC will be part of the student's official transcript. - 3.
-Students will receive degree credit only for courses in which grades of "C" or better were earned prior to academic renewal, provided that the courses meet current curriculum requirements. - 4.
+- Prior to petitioning for academic renewal the student must demonstrate a renewed academic interest and effort by earning at least a 2.5 GPA in the first 12 semester hours completed after re-enrollment. - All grades received at DCC will be part of the student's official transcript. - Students will receive degree credit only for courses in which grades of "C" or better were earned prior to academic renewal, provided that such courses meet current curriculum requirements. - 4.
 Total hours for graduation will be based on all coursework taken at DCC after readmission, as well as former coursework for which a grade of "C" or better was earned, and credits transferred from other colleges or universities. - 5.
-Academic renewal may be used only once and cannot be revoked once approved.
-All students should be warned about the pitfalls of this process.
+The academic renewal policy may be used only once and cannot be revoked once approved.
+All students should be warned about the pitfalls of "Academic Renewal."
 (Example: A student may have a "D" in a course that is needed for graduation, but cannot get credit for the course if it is part of Academic Renewal.
 The course will have to be repeated.)

-A student denied Academic Renewal may appeal the decision to a committee chaired by the Dean of Student Support Services, with the other two committee members appointed annually.
-A written appeal should be sent to the Dean within seven days of denial.
+A student denied Academic Renewal may appeal the decision to a committee chaired by the Dean of Student Support Services, with the other two committee members will be appointed annually by the dean.
+A written appeal should be sent to the Dean of Student Support Services within seven days of denial.